 Here’s some more food for thought: satisfied customers are arguably more powerful than traditional ads.
 This retweet from Skyscanner is a prime example of subtle advertising via positive customer feedback:

-Rather than try to convince potential customers that you’re worth your time, user generated content allows you to show them.
+Rather than try to convince potential customers that you’re worth their time, User Generated Content allows you to show them.

 5. More Clicks, More Conversions

 There’s major marketing firepower in customer photos.
-TALLY WEiJL’s customer lookbook is a prime example of how user generated content can aid in converting buyers on the fence:
+Kathy Kuo Home‘s customer lookbook is a prime example of how User Generated Content can aid in converting buyers on the fence:

 And while old-school product pages aren’t going anywhere, turning your customer photos into opportunities for sales is an added bonus for brands.
-Check out how Brownie shows off customer photos in their lookbook…
+Check out how Meller shows off customer photos in their lookbook…

 …and makes them shoppable: